 PLS continues this radical democratic tradition of bringing education to marginalized communities and promoting freedom of thought and expression today.

 As regular participants in the Moreau College Initiative at the Westville Correctional Facility, our faculty lead discussions of Milton and Shakespeare with incarcerated students.
 Current undergraduates in the Program introduce students attending South Bend-area public schools to the liberal arts through our Junior Great Books Program.
 Our faculty and students maintain relationships with the South Bend Center for the Homeless and other local service organizations, relationships that have led to nationally recognized collaborations.

 As our Notre Dame community becomes more diverse, we remain committed to our original mission by continuing to expand the scope of the curriculum to include more voices that represent the best of what has been thought and written but have not always been recognized for their contributions to our shared intellectual and cultural life.
 The Program of Liberal Studies is an education for everyone.

 All Are Welcome

 As a Program that seeks to provide an education for everyone, PLS recognizes and is committed to defending the equal dignity of all persons, regardless of color, race, religion, ethnicity, nationality, gender, sexual orientation, or socioeconomic background.
 Furthermore, sharing the Catholic mission of the University of Notre Dame, PLS seeks to promote justice grounded in love, the love with which God created all things.
-For these reasons, we not only welcome all who come to our Program seeking knowledge and wisdom, and hope that they find with us a safe haven and an intellectual home, but we also stand in solidarity with those who share the same values and are struggling for recognition, representation, and respect in our local community, our country, and around the world.
+For these reasons, we welcome all who come to our Program seeking knowledge and wisdom, and hope that they find with us a safe haven and an intellectual home.
+We also stand in solidarity with those who share the same values and are struggling for recognition, representation, and respect in our local community, our country, and around the world.
 In the Program of Liberal Studies, all are welcome.